 Fact: This is one of those half-truths.
 Everyday stress like getting stuck in traffic or arguing with your significant other will not generally make your hair to fall out.
 But, severe stress caused by a traumatic event, like the death of a loved one or major surgery can lead to hair loss.
 In addition, there are a few specific stress-related conditions that are linked to hair loss, including telogen effluvium, trichotillomania and alopecia areata.
 The good news is that most stress-related hair loss is reversible.

 Hair Loss Myth #3: The only way to regrow hair is to use Minoxidil.

 Fact: Minoxidil, which is part of our EXT® Extreme Hair Therapy solution, is the only FDA-approved, clinically studied topical treatment proven to regrow hair and slow further loss.
-But, there are other solutions available, depending on your level of hair loss.
-We offer non-surgical options including Xtrands® and Xtrands+®, as well as laser hair therapy.
+But, laser hair therapy is another way to regrow your hair.
 This cutting-edge technology uses low-level laser (light) therapy, also known as LLLT, to stimulate cellular activity in your follicles to slow down hair loss while supporting regrowth.
 Our LaserComb, LaserBand and LaserHelmet are all FDA-cleared to:

 - Stimulate hair regrowth

 The best part about these laser devices is you can conveniently use them in the privacy of your own home.